danieljharvey/website-face/posts/2019-01-05-what-is-a-typeclass.markdown

 ### A typeclass is a way of categorising things based not on what they are but what they can and can't do.

 (Thanks [Riku](https://okay.codes/) for helping me put that more succinctly.
-You may find it hard to believe that I have a tendency to ramble)
+You may find it hard to believe that I have a tendency to ramble).

 Make sense?
 If not, why not [get in touch](/contact.html)?